- Making a complaint

 What happens to the information gathered by Authorised Officers?

-Information gathered by Authorised Officers will be used to inform ongoing responses to issues raised.
+Information gathered by Authorised Officers will be used to assist with the investigation.

 The information gathered during an inspection may also be shared with appropriate statutory bodies including but not limited to the Department of Health and Human Services, the National Disability Insurance Agency, and Victoria Police.